HEALTHCARE COST AND UTLIZATION PROJECT HCUP

 We classified neonates transferred from other facilities as pediatric non-births because they are not included in births reported by the AHA.
 An age of zero days was not a reliable in-hospital birth indicator because neonates transferred from another hospital or born before admission to the hospital could also have an age of zero days.
 There were also some cases with birth diagnoses, but with ages of a few days.
 Because the HCUP data are already edited for neonatal diagnoses inconsistent with age, we did not include any age criteria in the in-hospital birth screen.

-Uncomplicated, in-hospital births are identified as cases that meet the above screen and are in DRG 391, "Normal Newborn."
-In the KID, a small percentage of the cases in DRG 391 do not meet the in-hospital birth screen.
+Uncomplicated, in-hospital births are identified as cases that meet the above screen and have a Diagnosis Related Group (DRG) indicating "Normal Newborn" (391 prior to 2009, or 796 beginning in 2009).
+In the KID, a small percentage of the cases with a DRG of "Normal Newborn" do not meet the in-hospital birth screen.
 These cases have diagnoses that imply a newborn, but do not specifically indicate an in-hospital birth.
 It is possible that some of these may have actually been born in the hospital but lacked the proper diagnosis code.
 Others may be readmissions or may have been born before admission to the hospital.
 Some of these cases have an admission type of newborn (ATYPE = 4).

 Changes to Sampling and Weighting Strategy Beginning with the 2000 KID